-What happens if you don’t file taxes by April 18?
+What happens if you don’t file taxes by the deadline?

 Missing the tax deadline isn’t ideal, but it’s usually not the end of the world.
 Everyone’s taxes are different, and the consequences of filing late vary based on the amount you owe, how late you filed your tax forms, and other factors.
 One of the first decision points is based on whether or not you requested a tax extension.

 If you know you will file late, you can complete Form 4868 to request an extension.
 You don’t need to give any reason for why you’re filing late—if you complete this form, you get an automatic extension until October 15 to file your taxes without the late-filing penalty.

 However, keep in mind that even if you receive the extension, you’re still required to make tax payments on time—in other words, if you know you’re going to owe taxes, you still are required to pay what you owe (or an estimate) by the standard deadline.
 If you don’t, you may incur other penalties.